Christmas is here, and the time has come for me to decide which seeds I’m going to buy for the new growing season.

-For example, I’d much rather try White Lady runner bean for ‘…the most tender, thick, succulent pods you have ever tasted’, than Firestorm and ‘…its excellent garden performance and attractive scarlet flowers’.
+For example, I’d much rather try White Lady runner bean for ‘…the most tender, thick, succulent pods you have ever tasted’, then Firestorm and ‘…its excellent garden performance and attractive scarlet flowers’.

 F1 hybrids are seeds produced by hand in a controlled environment from specifically selected parent plants, rather than openly pollinated by travelling insects.
 This produces a very reliable, uniform crop, but the process is more expensive and this is represented in the seed prices.

-F1 are also bred to have an increased pest and disease resistance.
+F1 are also bred to have increased pest and disease resistance.

 Buying Old / Near to Use By Date Seed

-Sometimes, you’ll find seed on discount that is close to passing its use by date.
-Seeds need to be fresh or still viable after storage for good germination, and generally it is recommended that seeds older than 2 or 3 seasons are binned.
+Sometimes, you’ll find a seed on a discount that is close to passing its use-by date.
+Seeds need to be fresh or still viable after storage for good germination, and generally, it is recommended that seeds older than 2 or 3 seasons are binned.

-If you can use the seed up that coming season, then buying packets in this way can be excellent value for money.
-I’ve sown seed that is a year out of date, and still reaped good harvests.
+If you can use the seed up that coming season, then buying packets in this way can be an excellent value for money.
+I’ve sown seed that is a year out of date and still reaped good harvests.

 The one exception is parsnip seed, which must be new every season.